 At this age, children can generally maneuver walking as second nature and walk backward.
 Jumping comes with ease without falling and can be performed numerous times in a row.
 The ability to catch balls when thrown significantly increase.

-If there is difficulty reaching this milestone, there may be a lack of confidence when participating in social environments requiring activity.
+If there is difficulty reaching this gross motor skills milestone, there may be a lack of confidence when participating in social environments requiring activity.

 For added practice at this stage, try having your child run between you and an object and further the distance.
 For example, have them run from you to a tree and back, and then extend to a further object or landmark.

 What If My Child Is Experiencing Difficulty Reaching Milestones?

 Learning the criteria for each gross motor skills milestone benefits a parent or guardian to know what development skills need more work.
 It’s not uncommon to have children experience difficulty in some areas, and some may require a little more assistance.

 - Take Notes: The more noticed in their behavior and activity, the better the image of what needs addressing if there’s a task that appears to cause frustration to write down what’s eliciting this response and look for patterns.